 Visiting student applicants must be enrolled in good standing at an accredited university or law school and receive permission to attend WCL as demonstrated by a letter of good standing and permission to visit to be submitted with the application (a letter of good standing is not necessary for WCL students).

-Visiting students are required to submit a consortium agreement from their home institution should they seek to use financial aid for the program.
-Please make sure to write the course numbers and a contact email address on the agreement before submitting the documents.
+All non-WCL students who will be sending a consortium agreement to WCL: Please make sure to write the name of the specific program and a contact email address on the agreement before submitting the documents.

 2021 Hague Summer Certificate Program

 Non-credit-seeking participants will receive a certificate of completion after successfully completing the program.
-If you are a law student or legal practitioner interested in a non-credit option, please email email@example.com for 2020 price information.
+If you are a law student or legal practitioner interested in a non-credit option, please email email@example.com for registration information.

 The Program reserves the right to cancel at any time because of insufficient enrollment or for other good cause.
 In the event of cancellation, students will be notified by email.